Happyr/mq2php/Readme.md

 This is a worker for [FervoDeferredEventBundle][fervoSource].
 It is written in Java.
 The purpose of this application is to pull messages from a message queue and initiate php to execute the job in that message.

+You will information about how this worker should work on the [Happr Developer blog](http://developer.happyr.com/real-asynchronous-events-with-symfony2)

 ## Installation

 Download the jar file and put it somewhere like /opt/DeferredEventJavaWorker/DeferredEventJavaWorker.jar.
 You might